-When we think about the marketing and sales process, there are many different ways to visualize how prospects move through the customer journey.
-Within the past couple of years, Hubspot has introduced the “flywheel,” there are customer journey maps, but perhaps the most common visualization is the funnel.
-Essentially, it looks something like this:
+When it comes to the marketing and sales process, there are an array of ways to visualize how prospects move through the customer journey.
+Hubspot recently introduced the “flywheel,” customer journey maps, but perhaps the most common visualization is the funnel.
+In essence, it looks similar to:

 While the specific funnel stages might change based on your approach, the concept here is that different digital marketing strategies and tactics are used depending on where prospective customers are at in their journey.
 You’ll typically see or hear stages broken up into Top of the Funnel (TOFU), Middle of the Funnel (MOFU), and Bottom of the Funnel (BOFU).

-In this post, we’ll walk through how to develop a comprehensive digital marketing strategy that incorporates this model.
+In this post, we outlined how to develop a comprehensive digital marketing strategy that incorporates this model.

 Top of the Funnel